rakhimov/scram/source/index.rst

 SCRAM: "Simplified Command-line Risk Analysis Multi-tool"

+SCRAM is under development to be a free and open source risk analysis tool, containing a fault tree analysis, event tree analysis, and other standard features.

-This project currently contains basic fault tree analysis, fault tree generator, and fault tree graphing instruction generator for Graphviz Dot tool.
+This project currently contains a static fault tree analysis, fault tree generator, and fault tree graphing with Graphviz Dot tool.

 Documentation:
 --------------